pain management

 COMPRESSION SOCKS or WRAPPING

-these can be helpful if one spends a lot of time sitting, standing, or in a sedentary position.
+Compression socks or wrapping can be a helpful pain management treatment plan if one spends a lot of time sitting, standing, or in a sedentary position.
 These are most beneficial for tired, aching, heavy feeling, and/ or swollen legs.

 TAPING TECHNIQUES